-Everything you ever wanted to know to publish with us!
-In addition to helping writers to level up their skills, these guidelines provide alignment for our editorial team in assisting you through the review process.
-For any feedback or just to ask any question at all, please write: email@example.com .
+Everything you ever wanted to know about how to publish with us!
+In addition to helping writers level up their skills, these guidelines help our editorial team assist you through the review process.
+For any feedback or questions, email email@example.com.

 In order to publish your article on Nightingale, you need to evaluate your article on each of the following six questions before you submit it to our editorial team.